Archan6el/TAMUctf-2025-Writeup/Backdoored.md

 Running this gets us:
 ![image](https://github.com/user-attachments/assets/2e03bf6d-5a2b-4a5b-a7d4-888b4969aa1f)

 So the inputted text needs to be `b4Ckd0Or`.
-As you can tell by my `key` references in the name of the Python file and in its output, I started to realize that this might actually be the key for the modified TEA/XTEA algorithm in the `decrypt` function in order to decrypt all the encrypted Minecraft files.
+As you can tell by my `key` references in the name of the Python file and in its output, I started to realize that this might actually be the key for the modified TEA/XTEA algorithm in the `decrypt` function that we're looking for.
 This is 8 bytes though, and the key needs to be 16 bytes.
 Perhaps the key is `b4Ckd0Orb4Ckd0Or`?
 Only one way to find out.

 We can write a C program to call the `decrypt` function from `notsuspicious.so`, but what even are the parameters we need to pass in?